Products covered by EU organics rules

-- Personnel keeping animals must possess the necessary basic knowledge and skills as regards the health and the welfare needs of the animals.
+- Personnel keeping animals must possess the necessary basic knowledge and skills regarding the health and welfare needs of the animals.

 - Particular attention should be paid to housing conditions, husbandry practices and stocking densities.

-- The number of livestock must be limited to minimising overgrazing, erosion, or pollution caused by animals or by the spreading of their manure.
+- The number of livestock must be limited to minimise overgrazing, erosion, or pollution caused by animals or by the spreading of their manure.